intellihr/ui-components/src/domain/Lists/ActionList/ActionList.examples.md

       description: 'Test Description',
       actionLinks: [
         {
-          linkText: 'This is a link without React router',
+          linkText: 'This is a link',
           linkUrl: '/'
         },
         {
-          linkText: 'This is a link with React router',
+          linkText: 'This is a link with some other props',
           linkUrl: '/',
           anchorComponentProps: {
-            useReactRouter: true
+            someProp: true
           }
         }
       ]